101 Cooking For Two

 Pro Tips:

-1. This recipe will work with tenderized pork loin.
+1. This recipe will work with tenderized pork loin like pork chops or cutlets.

-3. The temperature of your oil is very important.
+3. The temperature of your oil is critical.
 I suggest corn or canola oil.

 4. To help the coating stick better: